jelledenhaan/programming_project/README.md

 ### Hardest part

 For me the hardest past is to find data and transform it into the right form in order to create visualizations.
 Furthermore, finding new data about cryptocurrencies may be hard while crypto is relatively new for me and many people.
+It is also new for me to work with an API request.